ethandcosta/ImageManipulator/README.md

-# Assignment4-OOD
+# Assignment5-OOD

-## _The image sunset.ppm and all its derivatives used in this assignment are artistic properties under David Zhang._
+## _The image sunset.ppm and dragon.jpg and all its derivatives used in this assignment are artistic properties under David Zhang._

 ## _David Zhang gives access for these images to be used in this assignment and future iterations of this assignment._